 The Princeton-Caldwell County Industrial Development Authority was established jointly with the City Council and the Caldwell County Fiscal Court to attract industry to the Princeton-Caldwell County area.
-The city contributes annually to the activities of the Industrial Development Authority.
+The city did not make a contribution to the activities of the Industrial Development Authority during the fiscal year ending June 30, 2014.

 The City-County Park Board and the City-County Airport Board were established jointly by the City Council and Caldwell County Fiscal Court to provide services to the residents of Princeton and Caldwell County, Kentucky.
-The City provided \$30,000 in funding during the fiscal year.
+The City provided \$18,080 in funding during the fiscal year.